sdtemple/isweep/README.md

 ```
 You modify the relevant YAML files, which define the method parameters.
 You should run the pipelines in the `mamba activate isweep` environment.

 Step 1 may be standalone, depending on the analysis.
-(You may not care to model putative sweeps (Steps 2-6).)
+(You may not care to model putative sweeps (Steps 2-6), which also requires demographic Ne estimation.)

 ## Installation